-NetCOLOR is a network of Canadian experts and end-users in the field of aquatic colour remote sensing established in 2014 through funding from the Canadian Space Agency (CSA).
+NetCOLOR is a network of Canadian experts and end-users in the field of aquatic colour remote sensing.
+Established in 2014 through funding from the Canadian Space Agency (CSA), NetCOLOR is supported by MEOPAR through Community of Practice (CoP's) since 2019.
 Its main purpose is to provide a means for researchers and other people working in the field of aquatic remote sensing to create an efficient and united centre of expertise through the development of a national strategy for research, training and dissemination of water colour products.The specific objectives of the network are to :

 - Conduct a review of the status of various current and future international ocean colour missions with a view to assessing the availability of data relevant for the requirements of Canadian scientists;